sharkdp/purescript-flare/docs/Flare.md

 select_ :: forall e a.
 (Show a) => a -> Array a -> UI e a
 ```

-Create a select box without a label.
+Like `select`, but without a label.

 #### `runFlareWith`